vishwaskotegar/petshop/README.md

 # petshop

-created by Vishwas U.S and Seegan Paul developed using Intellij IDE with JAVA Swing and MySQL
+created by Vishwas U.S and Seegan Paul. developed using Intellij IDE. with JAVA Swing and MySQL.